Israel declares war, goes after Hamas fighters and bombards Gaza

 In Gaza, the tiny enclave of 2.3 million people sealed off by an Israeli-Egyptian blockade for 16 years since the Hamas takeover, residents feared an intensified onslaught.
 Israeli strikes flattened some residential buildings.

-Nasser Abu Quta said 19 members of his family including his wife were killed when an airstrike hit their home, where he and his extended family were huddling on the ground floor in the southern Gaza city of Rafah.
-An Israeli warning shot “tapped” a building about 100 meters (yards) away, and his family thought they were far enough from that target to be safe.
-Instead, the next strike hit them, he said.
+Nasser Abu Quta said 19 members of his family including his wife were killed when an airstrike hit their home, where they were huddling on the ground floor in the southern Gaza city of Rafah.

 There were no militants in his building, he insisted.
 “This is a safe house, with children and women,” the 57-year-old Abu Quta said by telephone.
 The Israeli military did not immediately respond to a request for comment about the strike.

-Some 74,000 displaced Gazans were staying in 64 shelters, with the number expected to increase.
+Some 74,000 displaced Gazans were staying in 64 shelters.
 The U.N. agency for Palestinian refugees, UNRWA, said a school sheltering more than 225 people took a direct hit.
 It did not say where the fire came from.

 Several Israeli media outlets, citing rescue service officials, said at least 700 people have been killed in Israel, including 44 soldiers.
 The Gaza Health Ministry said 413 people, including 78 children and 41 women, were killed in the territory.
 Some 2,000 people have been wounded on each side.
 An Israeli official said security forces have killed 400 militants and captured dozens more.